pearsedarcy/m-buildz/README.md

 3. Click 'Pages' in the sidebar navigation.
 4. Click the dropdown under the source heading and select the 'main' branch.
 5. Click 'Save'.
-6. You will recieve a green confirmation banner confirming the site deployment and live link.
+6. You will receive a green confirmation banner confirming the site deployment and live link.

 The Live Link to the website is available [here](https://pearsedarcy.github.io/m-buildz/)